tslabs/zx-evo/pentevo/docs/ZiFi/zifi.md

   out (c), a
   in a, (c)
-  ; select desired API mode, if need ld a, mode  ; possible values are 0xF2..0xF7 out (c), a
+  ; select desired API mode, if need ld a, mode  ; possible values are 0xF1..0xF7 for APIs 1..7 out (c), a

 ; read 128 bytes from ZiFi